 If you want a modern, slick design or don’t want to be restricted to Games Global, you’ve come to the wrong place.
 But then again, the Microgaming back catalogue includes many all time classics, and even though the welcome offer is not quite as good as it once was it’s still pretty competitive.

 200x bonus on slots only.
 Other games contribute at a lower rate or not at all.
+Both cash and bonus play count.

 The Responsible Gambling page at Captain Cook’s Casino is much newer and more up to date than the casino itself (it was last updated in 2022) but is still fairly basic, with nothing on offer apart from the safer gambling tools mandated by the Gambling Commission – deposit limits, take a break and self exclusion (reality check is also mandated so we assume they have it even though they don’t mention it).